huangsam/kotlin-trial/README.md

 Coding in Kotlin to:

-1. Explore tools like [Detekt](https://detekt.dev/) and [ktlint](https://pinterest.github.io/ktlint/latest/)
+1. Explore linting, testing and logging frameworks for Kotlin
-2. Take stock of the overall Kotlin ecosystem
+2. Understand enough about null safety, lambdas, generics, etc.
-3. Assess its compatibility with the Java ecosystem
+3. Assess its compatibility with Java code

 ## Getting started